April 8, 2021

 How to find your velocity hotspots

 It hasn’t always been easy to slice and dice velocity this way, and typically required having someone on staff with advanced Excel skills.
-But Crisp is changing that with our new Velocity Dashboard.
-Crisp’s Core Dashboards (covering Sales, Distribution, and Velocity) were built to put important insights at the fingertips of sales teams.
-The charts and visualizations are designed to guide you from insight to action with three main sections: the What (what’s happening?), the Why (what is causing it?), and the How (how can I take action based on these trends?).
+But Crisp's Velocity Dashboard changes that.
+Crisp’s Business Health Dashboards (covering Sales, Distribution, and Velocity) were built to put important insights at the fingertips of sales teams with charts and visualizations that guide you through three main sections: the What (what's happening?), the Why (what is causing it?), and the How (how can I take action based on these trends?).
 Interactive filters make it easy to get granular: simply click on a location, product, or banner to drill down and filter, landing on sweet spots and voids in the market that you can take advantage of.